clbarnes/jeiss-convert/README.md

                 [--version]
                 dat hdf5 [group]

-Convert a Jeiss FIBSEM .dat file into a standard HDF5, preserving all known metadata as group attributes, as well as storing the raw header and footer bytes (under keys "_header" and "_footer" respectively), and the version string of the conversion tool ("_dat2hdf5_version").
+Convert a Jeiss FIBSEM .dat file into a standard HDF5 group (which may be the container's root), preserving all known metadata as group attributes.
+Additionally stores the raw header and footer bytes as uint8 arrays (under keys "_header" and "_footer" respectively), the version string of the conversion tool ("_dat2hdf5_version").
+Each channel which exists is stored as a dataset within the group named "AI1", "AI2", ..., based on the original base-1 channel index ("AI" stands for "Analogue Input").
+Channel datasets optionally store the minimum and maximum values as attributes "min" and "max".
+Datasets may optionally be chunked, compressed, and/or have other filters applied.

 positional arguments:
   dat                   Path to a .dat file